kroneman/kroneman-io-astro/src/content/blog/rebuilding-in-astro.md

 ```

 I don't see a way to pull this into react component.
 So I would have to "Prop Drill" from an astro template, into the `Header` component and from there passing it along into the `HeaderLink`.

+Looking at the [astro docs](https://docs.astro.build/en/core-concepts/framework-components/#can-i-use-astro-components-inside-my-framework-components) confirms that once you're in a specific framework you won't have conext of the astro object, which is probably for the best.